RasheMpofu/Retail-Data-Analysis/README.md

 ## Executive Summary

-In 2024, the company achieved a 20.6% revenue growth, increasing from $608,473.83 in the previous year to $733,947.02.
-However, the gross profit margin remains significantly low at far below the global average of 50%.
+In 2024, the company achieved a **20.6% revenue growth**, increasing from $608,473.83 in the previous year to $733,947.02.
+However, the gross profit margin remains significantly low at far below the **global average of 50%**.
 To enhance profitability, a strategic review of pricing and discount structures is essential.
 This report examines the key factors contributing to the low profit margin and presents actionable strategies for improvement.

 ![chart](charts/Dashboard 1.png)